The preparation of your mouth before the placement of a denture is referred to as pre-prosthetic surgery.

 - Removal or reshaping of excess gum tissue

-At the time of your initial consultation, Dr. Mynsberge or Dr. Ruggles will perform a thorough clinical examination and review of your x-rays to determine the particular needs specific to your case.
+At the time of your initial consultation, Drs.
+Mynsberge, Ruggles or Yang will perform a thorough clinical examination and review of your x-rays to determine the particular needs specific to your case.